LukeA-17/fall-software-engineering-project/Documentation/SRS/Luke_SRS.md

 ### 2.4 Operating Environment

-This application is designed to run on a locam machine running Python 3.10 or greater with the Tkinter library for the GUI.
+This application is designed to run on a local machine running Python 3.10 or greater with the Tkinter library for the GUI.

 ### 2.5 Design and Implementation Constraints